What is Data Extraction

 • Database Querying: This method involves extracting data from databases using SQL or other query languages.
 It is efficient for structured data stored in relational databases or other database management systems.
 Database querying allows for precise data selection based on specific criteria or filters.

 • Web Scraping: This method involves extracting data from websites using automated tools or scripts.
 It is useful for unstructured data that is not stored in databases or other structured formats, such as product information, pricing data, or reviews.
+However, make sure to use PerimeterX bypass when web scraping in order to avoid any restrictions.
 Web scraping techniques include HTML parsing, DOM traversal, and headless browsing.

-• OCR (Optical Character Recognition): This method involves extracting text data from documents, images, or scanned files using OCR technology.
+• OCR (Optical Character Recognition): This method involves extracting text data from documents, images, or scanned files using online OCR tool.
 It is useful for digitizing and extracting text from non-editable sources, such as scanned documents, PDFs, or photographs.

 • API Integration: This method involves extracting data from APIs (Application Programming Interfaces) provided by other companies or services.
 It is useful for integrating data from external sources into your own systems or applications.
 APIs often provide structured data in formats like JSON or XML, making data extraction more efficient.